TarVK/model-react/README.md

     /**
      * Retrieves the value of the source
-     * @param params Data used to know whether to reload and to notify about state changes
+     * @param hook Data to hook into the meta state and to notify about state changes
-     * @returns The value that's currently available */ get(params?: IDataRetrieverParams): T;
+     * @returns The value that's currently available */ get(hook: IDataHook): T;

     /**
      * Sets the new value of the field